 Mediaversity Grade: B 4.17/5

 Jordan Peele sows the seeds and we water, nurture, and let bloom our own ideas of what Get Out means to us.
-Are we the oppressed, like Chris, who just want to live our lives without being interrupted by the crime of existing?
-Or are we the inadvertent oppressors, who awkwardly code-switch when we meet black individuals?
+Are we the oppressed, like Chris Washington (Daniel Kaluuya), who just want to live our lives without being interrupted by the crime of existing?
+Or are we the inadvertent oppressors, who awkwardly code-switch when we meet Black individuals?
 More interestingly, are we both?
-For an Asian-American such as myself, I relate to the minority experience of being used and erased by white America, yet I also recognize the relative economic privilege of East Asians and the fiscal conservatism of my own parents—positions that sustain systemic oppression of low-income communities.
+For an Asian American such as myself, I relate to the minority experience of being used and erased by white America, yet I also recognize the relative economic privilege of East Asians and the fiscal conservatism of my own parents—positions that sustain systemic oppression of low-income communities.

 Get Out is the mirror held up to our faces that forces us to to pause and think about our own culpability in contributing to cultural tensions.
 The virtuosity with which Peele weaves together this complex social commentary with genuine comedy alongside eerie, horror-flick thrills, is impressive to say the least.